staneone1/greater/README.md

 # greater
-projecy which added on git
+project which is added to git